WEEFAA/tweetur/README.md

 ## AUTHENTICATE

-There are two ways to authenticate your app get your Access Token or [bearer_token](https://developer.twitter.com/en/docs/basics/authentication/oauth-2-0) to access Twitter API endpoints.
-Authenticating your app before calling endpoints is necessary, otherwise you'll get unexpected errors.
+There are two ways to authenticate your app get your access token or [bearer_token](https://developer.twitter.com/en/docs/basics/authentication/oauth-2-0) to access Twitter API endpoints.
+Authenticating your app before calling Twitter endpoints is necessary, otherwise you'll get an error.

-1. Authentication using Promises in two different approach.
+1.)
+Authentication using Promises in two different approach.

 ```javascript
 	// first approach